U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-EIA estimates that energy-related emissions of carbon dioxide decreased by 2.7% in 2015.
-Emissions are forecast to decrease by 1.5% in 2016, and then to increase by 1.4% in 2017.
+EIA estimates that energy-related emissions of carbon dioxide decreased by 2.8% in 2015.
+Emissions are forecast to decrease by 1.6% in 2016 and then increase by 1.1% in 2017.
 These forecasts are sensitive to assumptions about weather and economic growth.

 |U.S. Renewables & CO2 Emissions Summary|

 a Conventional hydroelectric power only.
 Hydroelectricity generated by pumped storage is not included in renewable energy.

 c Other renewables includes biofuels production losses and co-products

 d Includes electric power sector use of geothermal energy and non-biomass waste